wpdk/wpdk/doc/build-spdk.md

 SPDK can be built for Windows using a Linux environment and the MinGW cross compiler.

-The examples in this Getting Started guide assume a Debian based distribution with the *apt* package manager.
+The examples in this Getting Started guide assume an Ubuntu or Debian distribution with the *apt* package manager.
 The instructions should translate readily to other distributions.
+The examples are intended to be run from a non-root shell and explicitly include _sudo_ if root access is required.

 [Windows Subsystem for Linux (WSL)](https://github.com/wpdk/wpdk/blob/master/doc/wsl.md) can be used as the Linux environment,